Home Video Setup Help in Portland OR

 If you’re in or around Portland Oregon, I’d love to visit your home or office to show you the possibilities and teach you how to use the basic gear.
 If you’re outside this area, I’ve provided links to the gear I recommend most often along with quick video overviews of each piece.
 The gear I recommend typically costs around $75.
 But each location is different, and I may recommend something different for your situation.
 I’ve had plenty of clients who only need a little fill light on their face or want to use a teleprompter.
 When I come to your place, I’ll bring a bunch of sample gear for you to try out before you buy (I recommend Amazon.)

-If you don’t want to waste any time or money – jump to the bottom of this page to schedule a consultation.
+If you don’t want to waste any time or money – schedule a consultation now.
 You’ve got better things to do than browse Amazon and read reviews, only to find out the equipment is too complicated.
 Let me take all the stress out of setting up a studio – so that you can start making videos ASAP.

 The three basic needs for a home video studio.